ovelny/amulet/tutorials/personal-debian-setup.md

 ## Change default programs

-Set browser to librewolf and music + video to mpv.
+Set browser to qutebrowser and music + video to mpv.
 That's it.

 ## Change shell to zsh